SVF-tools/WebSVF/README.md

 To debug code and run tests, it is often useful to have a local HTTP server.
 For the purpose of further deploying the project on AWS, we have made available a local web server with a dockerized code-server.
 *To install WebSVF using docker, ensure you have docker installed as per our prerequisite*

-1. In order to have a local Docker Image in place, you can choose to either build from Dockerfile or download from DockerHub
+1. In order to have a local Docker Image in place, you can choose to either build from Dockerfile or download from DockerHub `docker pull websvf/websvf`
-a.
-Build from Dockerfile in the root directory
-`docker build -t websvf/websvf . `
-b.
-Download from DockerHub
-`sudo docker pull websvf/websvf`
 2. After the building or downloading completes, you can verify the Docker Image exists
 `docker images -a `
 3. Then you can start the web server by running